pbuckner/x-plane_plugins/XPython/docs/source/development/menus.rst

 On start-up the "Plugins" menu contains a single item, "Show Plugin Admin".
 This is added by Laminar and will display all loaded plugins.
 Note that because *all* python plugins are executed by XPPython3, only XPPython3 is listed.
-FPS impact for XPPython3 is the sum impact of all python plugins (XPPython3 by itself adds negligable overhead).
+FPS impact for XPPython3 is the sum impact of all python plugins (XPPython3 by itself adds negligible overhead).

 Top-Level Menu